-Through research and testing companies need to evaluate which social media channels is right for their business.
-While social media marketing is for all, not all social media platforms will suit all businesses.
+Through research and testing, companies need to evaluate which social media channels are right for their business.
+While social media marketing is for all, not all social media platforms will suit every business.

 As I mentioned earlier getting started with social media is usually relatively easy.
 All the platforms are the same; you set up your profile with contact details, text and images; then you’re ready to start posting and growing your network.

 Each platform will have its own unique elements, whether it’s communities, groups or hashtags and you’ll get involved with these as you go along.

 Once you’ve got your accounts set up, the biggest resource social media marketing needs is time.